intelsdi-x/fpga-nova/README.rst

 Integration with the OpenStack code base have, as described in the above instructions, assumptions:

-* Support for Docker containers only, thus nova-docker have to be used
+* Support for Docker containers only, thus nova-docker has to be used
 * Some kind of command line tool for programming, erasing and getting the status of FPGA with interface described below
 * On system level accelerator programmed on FPGA should expose any kind of